 The journal buffer stores the most recently used journal blocks as pages.
-When enough journal buffer pages are available, the time required to write journal blocks to disk when data is updated and to read journal blocks from disk when a transaction is rolled-back is reduced.
-The Size of Journal Buffer (pages) setting can be altered by inputting a value in the field or by using the up and down arrows to the right of the field.
-Refer to the section "Tuning Journal Buffers" in Chapter 17 of the Database Administrator's Guide for in-depth information on optimizing this value.
-This setting corresponds to the DB_NJnlB keyword in the dmconfig.ini file.
+The time required to write journal blocks to disk when data is updated and to read journal blocks from disk when a transaction is rolled-back is reduced when sufficient journal buffer pages are available.
+The Size of Journal Buffer setting can be altered by inputting a value in the field or by using the up and down arrows to the right of the field.
+There are three unit options for page size: Page, M (megabytes), and G (gigabytes).
+Please note that the actual size will be 1 page less than the specified value when using M or G. This setting corresponds to the DB_NJnlB keyword in the dmconfig.ini file.
 The default value is 64 pages.